CS-ALA/CS_ALA/Activity1/README.md

     </code></pre>
 (values not accurate)

-Must be written in Python.
+Must be written in Python. <br>
-Submit this in the GitHub Group repository by **September 25** in order to make time for tutoring next week.
+Submit this in this repository directly with the following file name: `LASTNAME_Activity1.py` Deadline will be by **September 25** in order to make time for tutoring next week.